-- In Denmark, Finland, Iceland and Norway, students older than 25 account for 10% or more of first-time graduation rates from upper secondary education. - Graduation rates for mature students account for a quarter of the total tertiary graduation rate in Finland, Iceland, New Zealand, Sweden and Israel. - Finland, Iceland and Norway offer the greatest range of possibilities for later graduation at both the upper secondary and tertiary levels.
+- In Denmark, Finland, Iceland, New Zealand, Norway and Portugal, students over 25 years account for at least 10% of first-time graduation rates from upper secondary education. - Graduation rates for mature students account for a quarter of the university graduation rate in Iceland, Israel, New Zealand, Sweden and Switzerland. - Iceland and New Zealand offer the greatest range of possibilities for later graduation at both the upper secondary and tertiary levels.